saras152/myVehicleDetection/README.md

 I then moved the pipeline execution to AWS instance and increased the feature list, 3 channel hog features, and color histogram, spacial bins.
 It was not difficult to get it working at this point of time.
 I had to tune some hyperparameters to get it up and working.
 In most cases, I used the code from the class exercises, and also the parameters from the class exercises.
 This is mainly because I find that the values are working.
 Although I experiemnted to use different set of values, I finally came back to the working set of values.

 Overall, this project has been an exhausting exercise, more intensive than the behavioural cloning project, and taught me a valuable lesson that more data results in better model.
+But at the same time, this pipeline runs very slowly.
+This is not really optimized for real-time runs.